AreebaAziz/PyQTLoginSignup/README.md

-# ProjectBudget
+# PyQTLoginSignup
-Desktop app to project future budgets based on bills and income.
+Desktop app built using the PyQT framework.
+This app provides a basic functioning user interface for login and signup.